open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-05.md

 detection, exporting, and suppressing instrumentation.

 - Add ability to select histogram aggregation with an environment variable
-- Move Protobuf encoding to its own package
+- Move protobuf encoding to its own package
 - Add experimental feature to detect resource detectors in auto instrumentation
 - Fix exporting of ExponentialBucketHistogramAggregation from opentelemetry.sdk.metrics.view